ayatkevich/slon/readme.md

 # SLON: Semantically-Loose Object Network

-SLON (Semantically-Loose Object Network) is a flexible data structure implemented as a PostgreSQL extension.
+SLON (Semantically-Loose Object Network) is an experimental data structure implemented as a PostgreSQL extension.
 It represents a tree of pairs of pairs, allowing for dynamic and pattern-matching capabilities through custom operators and functions.
 This document provides an overview of SLON's components, their interactions, and how to utilize them effectively.

 ## Table of Contents